joejenett/iwebthings/_posts/2023-05-21-notes-from-the-hub-05-21-23.md

 ---
 Just to let you know I completed link testing and fixing here at the hub today.
 No link rot for now, thank you.

-Earlier this month, thorough testing and fixing of links was also completed at the _dwt-archives_ as well as the archived _coolstop_ site.
+Earlier this month, thorough testing and fixing of links was also completed at the _dwt-archives_ and the archived _coolstop_ site.

 Yay!